Dane Gagai: 2024

 In round 25 of the 2024 NRL season, Gagai scored two tries for Newcastle in their 36-16 victory over South Sydney.

 Gagai played 22 games for Newcastle in the 2024 NRL season as the club finished 8th and qualified for the finals.
 He played in their elimination finals loss against North Queensland.
 On 8 November, Gagai re-signed with the Newcastle outfit for a further two years.

 2025

 In round 11 of the 2025 NRL season, Gagai played his 300th first grade game in Newcastle's 28-6 loss against Parramatta.
 On 29 July, the Knights announced that Gagai had re-signed with the club for a further year.

 Gagai played a total of 24 games for Newcastle in the 2025 NRL season as the club finished with the wooden spoon for the fifth time in their history.
 It was also Gagai's fourth wooden spoon as a player.

+2026

+On 25 June 2026, the Broncos announced that Gagai had signed with the club for the 2027 season.

+On 12 July 2026, Dane Gagai played his 331st NRL Game, Surpassing Nathan Hindmarsh's Record for Most NRL Games without a Premiership.